dougwithseismic/cursor-tools/docs/articles/cursor-notepads-deep-dive.md

 ### 2. Initial Location Search

-Armed with this knowledge, our first step was obvious:
+Armed with this knowledge, my first step was obvious:

 ```bash
 # Windows